xzho2604/working-with-remotes/README.md

+#
-# Head First Git - Chapter 5
+Head First Git - Chapter 5

 This is my first attempt at collaborating using Git and Github.

+from b1